 Cizeron said that aside from everything that surrounds the Olympic experience “we don’t have to do anything that we really can’t do.”

 “I want to win the Olympics and they (Virtue and Moir) want it, too,” Papadakis added.
 “We’re not going into this season equal, but starting this year I see myself like that because we are trying to achieve the same goal.”

-(Originally published in the October 2017 issue of IFS Magazine)
+(Originally published in the IFS October 2017 issue)